The Kick Velocity Distribution of Isolated Neutron Stars: Introduction

 However, \citet{Verbunt_Cator_2017} argue that there are systematic errors in the distance estimates used by \citet{Hobbs_2005} that are based on dispersion measures (DM) and electron density models \citep[e.g.,][]{Cordes_1998,Cordes_2002,Yao_2017}, which affect their velocity estimates.
 Indeed, they show that the transverse velocities of the pulsars analyzed by \citet{Brisken_2002} are difficult to explain with the kick distribution of \citet{Hobbs_2005}.

 For this reason, \citet{Verbunt_2017} inferred the three-dimensional velocities of pulsars that have distance estimates determined through parallax (as opposed to DM), and found that these velocities are best described by a weighted sum of two Maxwellians.
-However, they note that this does not necessarily mean that the kick distribution is truly bimodal, since it could also be explained by a distribution that is wider than a single Maxwellian, and it is difficult to distinguish between these two cases since they fit their double-Maxwellian directly to the observational data instead of a posterior velocity distribution. \citet{Igoshev_2020}, in turn, redid the analysis of \citet{Verbunt_2017} after significantly expanding their pulsar sample with the parallax estimates of \citet{Deller_2019}, and also found a kick distribution best described by two Maxwellians \citep[see also][]{Igoshev_2021}, similarly to the results of \citet{Verbunt_2017}.
+However, they note that this does not necessarily mean that the kick distribution is truly bimodal, since it could also be explained by a distribution that is wider than a single Maxwellian. \citet{Igoshev_2020}, in turn, redid the analysis of \citet{Verbunt_2017} after significantly expanding their pulsar sample with the parallax estimates of \citet{Deller_2019}, and also found a kick distribution best described by two Maxwellians \citep[see also][]{Igoshev_2021}, similarly to the results of \citet{Verbunt_2017}.
 The kick distributions of \citet{Verbunt_2017} and \citet{Igoshev_2020} favor significantly lower velocities than the Maxwellian found by \citet{Hobbs_2005}.

 Recently, \citet{Disberg_2024a} investigated the transverse and three-dimensional velocities of pulsars, and found that older pulsars have lower velocities since their kicks cause their Galactic trajectories to be more eccentric \citep[cf.][]{Hansen_1997}.
 Subsequently, \citet{Disberg_2024b} used the fact that larger kicks lead to more eccentric Galactic trajectories to determine the systemic kicks of BNSs.
 That is, they estimated the eccentricities of Galactic BNSs and used a simulation of kicked objects moving in the Galactic potential to determine the relationship between kick magnitude and eccentricity, from which the (systemic) kicks of the BNSs could be inferred \citep[cf.\ the method of][]{Atri_2019}.